NadavsSchwartz/SimplePractice-test/README.md

  ## Notes:
-  - To ensure secure and stable API flow, I have implemented tests and validations for multiple edge cases on parameters and Inputs without any outside gems.
-Because It's critical to test APIs and handle invalid inputs and sanitization, Unauthorized access, Data leakage, etc.., to ensure data is represented correctly. although on a bigger scale application, with more parameters, inputs, and data flow, it's more efficient and stable to utilize open-source well-tested gems.
+  -  It's critical to test APIs and handle edge cases on parameters for invalid inputs, sanitization, unauthorized access, data leakage, Etc.
+To ensure a smooth flow of data and efficiency, we should utilize open-source well-tested gems.
+However, since I was asked not to utilize outside gems, I have implemented validations for multiple edge cases.